Ennio Candotti

+Biography

-He studied physics at the University of São Paulo, in São Paulo, from 1960 to 1964, and also at the University of Naples, in Naples, Italy (1970–71).
+Born in Rome, Italy, he studied physics at the University of São Paulo, in São Paulo, from 1960 to 1964, and also at the University of Naples, in Naples, Italy (1970–71).
 From 1966 to 1968 he specialized in theoretical physics at the University of Pisa (relativity theory), in mathematical physics at the University of Munich, in Munich, Germany (1968–1969) and in dynamic systems at the University of Naples again.

 From 1974 to 1995, Candotti was a professor with the Federal University of Rio de Janeiro.
-Currently he is a professor at the Universidade Federal do Espírito Santo, in Vitória, state of Espírito Santo.
-He was naturalized a Brazilian in 1983.
+He was a professor at the Universidade Federal do Espírito Santo, in Vitória, state of Espírito Santo.
+He was naturalized as a Brazilian in 1983.